 Liz is a member of the Florida Academy of Physicians, the Physician Assistant Education Association, and the American Academy of Physician Assistants.

-Shalon Buchs is the Admissions Coordinator for the School of Physician Assistant Studies.
+Shalon Buchs is the Associate Director and the Admissions Coordinator for the School of Physician Assistant Studies.
 She joined the University of Florida School of Physician Assistant Studies in September 2008 as Assistant Professor.
-She holds a Bachelor of Science degree in Psychology from the University of Florida, the Master of Health Science degree from Duke University, and the Physician Assistant degree also from Duke.
+She holds a Bachelor of Science degree in Psychology from the University of Florida, a Master of Health Science degree from Duke University, and the Physician Assistant degree also from Duke.
 This is her first teaching position in PA education.

 As a Coursemaster, Shalon has directed sections in Cardiology, Ophthalmology, Neurology, Psychiatry, Hematology, Oncology and Emergency Medicine and also serves as Coursemaster for the Electrocardiography and Laboratory Medicine courses.

-Shalon’s academic interests include preventive medicine, evidence-based medicine, and the integration of technology into medical learning and practice.
+Shalon’s academic interests include interprofessional learning, preventive medicine, evidence-based medicine, and the integration of technology into medical learning and practice.
 Clinical interests include primary care medicine, women’s health and emergency medicine.

 Since completing her own PA education, Shalon has practiced in primary care medicine and emergency medicine.
 She currently practices in emergency medicine in addition to her full-time role in the School for Physician Assistant Studies.